-TEXT REFERENCE ETHICS IN ACTION McDonald's and Workers' Rights
+TEXT REFERENCE ETHICS IN ACTION McDonald's and Human Rights

 McDonald's, like other global companies, has faced increased scrutiny about the way its employees are treated.
-In response to the increased scrutiny, the McDonald's corporation recently issued a report on the sustainability and corporate responsibility of its businesses.
-Because 80 percent of McDonald's restaurants are independently owned, the corporation has only
+In response to the increased scrutiny, the McDonald's corporation recently issued

-- increased the amount of work that each worker was expected to do. - Workers also learned that performance increases often meant fewer jobs and a greater threat of layoffs because fewer workers were needed. - The specialized, simplified jobs were often monotonous and repetitive, and many workers became dissatisfied with their jobs. - Scientific management brought many workers more hardship than gain and a distrust of managers who did not seem to care about workers' well-being. - These dissatisfied workers resisted attempts to use the new scientific management techniques and at times even withheld their job knowledge from managers to protect their jobs and pay. - Unable to inspire workers to accept the new scientific management techniques for performing tasks, some organizations increased the mechanization of the work process. - From a performance perspective, the combination of the two management practices-(1) achieving the right worker-task specialization and (2) linking people and tasks by the speed of the production line-produces the huge cost savings and dramatic output increases that occur in large organized work settings.
+- Scientific management brought many workers more hardship than gain and a distrust of managers who did not seem to care about workers' well-being. - These dissatisfied workers resisted attempts to use the new scientific management techniques and at times even withheld their job knowledge from managers to protect their jobs and pay. - Unable to inspire workers to accept the new scientific management techniques for performing tasks, some organizations increased the mechanization of the work process. - From a performance perspective, the combination of the two management practices-

+(1) achieving the right worker-task specialization and (2) linking people and tasks by the speed of the production line-produces the huge cost savings and dramatic output increases that occur in large organized work settings.